smithmicro/web2py/README.md

 * Press the `Administrative Interface` button
 * Enter `password` as the password to see the admin site.

-# Docker Volume Example
+# Appliance Example
-You can expose an application from the host into the container using a volume map.
+You can expose an appliance from the host into the container using a volume map.
 This Docker Compose example maps an applicaiton folder called `myapp` and sets the default route:

 ```
 version: '2'